EdDuarte/website/content/_index.md

 high standard of quality and polish.
 I am enthusiastic about re-thinking and over-thinking systems, and achieving unique and optimized solutions.

-Throughout the few years of professional experience that I've had, I have actively looked for a wide variety of projects so as to improve my versatility.
-I have done research and implementation of scalable software ranging all ends of the development stack: from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully baked platforms or brokers) to RESTful services deployment.
+Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the development stack, from web & mobile frontend coding, to UI/UX design and prototyping, to middleware implementation (fully baked platforms or brokers) to RESTful services deployment.

 ## Work with me